 Relax about insect and disease control.

 Let’s be honest.
 If you’re concerned about diseases such as black spot, make sure you buy the disease-resistant types of roses.
-They’re a bit more expensive and they still may get some diseases (resistant does not mean immune) but they are for the most part, easier to grow and enjoy.
+They’re a bit more expensive and they still may get some diseases (resistant does not mean immune) but they are easier to grow and enjoy.

 I love my big old-fashioned Rugosa roses (shrubs with summer long shows of fragrant blooms) and some of the disease-resistant shrub roses that bloom their heads off almost all summer long.